techSolstice/.dotfiles/atom/packages/atom-autocomplete-php/README.md

   * Tooltips for methods, classes, etc. that display information about the item itself.
   * IntellJ-style variable annotations `/** @var MyType $var */` as well as `/** @var $var MyType */`.
   * Shortcut variable annotations (must appear right above the respective variable) `/** @var MyType */`.
+  * Add use statement of class under cursor (ctrl-alt-u)
   * ...

 ## What do I need to do to make it work?
 Currently the following limitations or restrictions are present:
   * You must use [Composer](https://getcomposer.org/) for dependency management.
+  * You must have PHP 5.5+ with xml extension installed.
   * You must follow the PSR standards (for the names of classes, methods, namespacing, etc.).
   * You must write proper docblocks for your methods.
 There currently is no standard around this, but we try to follow the draft PSR-5 standard (which, in turn, is mostly inspired by phpDocumentor's implementation).
 Minimum requirements for proper autocompletion:
     * `@return` statements for functions and methods.